Evolving QA tooling

 Note that these results are approximated averages for multiple runs without flushing memory caches.
 Initial runs of the same commands will be slower due to additional I/O latency.

 While the python update check isn’t overly complex it does require querying the repo for package matches which is the most significant portion of its runtime.
-Little to no work has been done on querying performance for pkgcraft yet, so it may be possible to decrease the runtime before resorting to more drastic changes such as a more performant metadata cache format.
+Little to no work has been done on querying performance for pkgcraft yet, so it may be possible to decrease the runtime before resorting to drastic changes such as a more performant metadata cache format.

 While it should still be able to improve, pkgcruft already runs faster using a single thread than pkgcheck running on all available cores.
 Most of this probably comes from the implementation language which is further exhibited when restricting runs to single category and package targets where process startup time dominates.
 See the following results for the same check run in those contexts: